ElMustacho/catbot-v1.1/commands.md

 # CatBot Commands
-If you see innaccuracies here, feel free to point them out.
+If you see any inaccuracies here, feel free to point them out.